 How will you come away from the Judgment Seat of Christ?

 In the previous post, “Things you should know about the Judgment Seat,” we learned about this future event in the lives of followers of Jesus.
 It is a time when each Christian will be accountable for how he or she lived for Christ.
-It is not an issue of whether they belong to Christ, rather it is whether each will receive reward or loss of reward (1 Corinthians 3:13b-16).
+It is not an issue of whether they belong to Christ; rather, it is our Lord’s judgment of each Christian’s life, and what each will receive as reward or loss of reward (1 Corinthians 3:13b-16).

 We now ask two questions: